0nyr/ctiny_interpreter/ctiny_grammar_info.md

 * in any program, the `main` function must be the last function defined.
 * empty statements like `;;;` are not allowed.
 * array sizes must be positive
+* chars for identifiers are only ASCII letters and digits.
+Not special characters like '\0' handled by the grammar parser.
+But since our chars internal representation are 1 byte long, they can contain special characters after a cast for instance.
+To be closer to C chars, I have choosen not to consider the conversion results as overflow (as long at the char u8 is positive and doesn't overflow).

 ### Note about my EBNF notation